openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

     during times when maintenance is not permitted.
 This strategy could leave nodes sorting last lexicographically no opportunity to receive updates.
 This scenario would eventually leave those nodes more prone to version skew issues.
-23. During this window of time, all node updates are initiated, and they complete successfully.
+1. During this window of time, all node updates are initiated, and they complete successfully.

 #### Service Delivery Emergency Patch
 1. SRE determines that a significant new CVE threatens the fleet.
 1. A new OpenShift release in each z-stream fixes the problem.
+Only the control-plane needs to be updated to remediate the CVE.
 1. SRE plans to override customer maintenance schedules in order to rapidly remediate the problem across the fleet.
 1. The new OpenShift release(s) are configured across the fleet.
-Clusters with permissive maintenance schedules begin to apply the changes immediately.
+Clusters with permissive change management policies begin to apply the changes immediately.
-1. Clusters with change management policies precluding updates are SRE's next focus.
+1. Clusters with `ClusterVersion` change management policies precluding updates are SRE's next focus.
-1. During each region's evening hours, to limit disruption, SRE changes the `changeManagement` strategy field across relevant resources to `Disabled`.
-Changes that were previously pending are now permitted to be initiated.
+1. During each region's evening hours, to limit disruption, SRE changes the `ClusterVersion.spec.changeManagement.disabledUntil` field to the current datetime+24h.
+Changes that were previously pending are now permitted to be initiated for 24 hours since any configured change management policy is disabled for that period of time.
-1. Cluster operators who have alerts configured to fire when there is no change management policy in place will do so.
+1. Clusters which have alerts configured to fire when there is no change management policy in place will do so.
-1. As clusters are successfully remediated, SRE restores the `MaintenanceSchedule` strategy for its resources.
+1. SRE continues to monitor the rollout but does not need to remove `changeManagement.disabledUntil` since it will automatically deactivate in 24 hours.
+1. Clusters with change management policies setup for their worker-nodes are not updated automatically after the control-plane update.
+MCPs will report pending changes, but the MachineConfigOperator will await a permissive window for each MCP to apply the potentially disruptive update.

 #### Service Delivery Immediate Remediation
 1. A customer raises a ticket for a problem that is eventually determined to be caused by a worker-node system configuration.